 We also learned about games that are played in unfamiliar cultures.

 And my daughter was excited to learn about Sign Language!

-This Peter Spier book even has a page about various written scripts.
-It was enlightening way for my oldest child to see that her 3 languages are only a few drops in a big bucket!
+People by Peter Spier even has a page about various written scripts.
+It was enlightening for my oldest child to see that her 3 languages are only a few drops in a big bucket.
 Regarding the image below, I’m unfamiliar with the various Chinese scripts here.
-However, my daughter was excited that she could read the Korean words!
+But my daughter was excited that she could read the Korean words!

 人 (Rén / Person) Chinese character learning activity